 For salary replacement funds, please follow your university’s policy on costs associated with sabbaticals not supported by the university.
 If applicable, fringe benefits are allowed within the salary replacement funds category, but the total amount requested cannot exceed the maximum allowed ($100,000).

 The additional funding is to be used to support expenses related to the leave, in a manner consistent with the budget provided with the application.
-Allowable leave-related expenses include equipment, travel, housing, automobile rental, childcare, and support for visitors.
+Allowable leave-related expenses include equipment, travel (including the Fellow’s family members to the sabbatical location), housing, automobile rental, childcare, and support for visitors.
 Salaries for students or research associates will not be supported, but funds may be used to help transport members of the Fellow’s research group to the sabbatical location (if different from the home institution).
 Leave-related expenses may be incurred at any time during the period of the leave; they are not restricted to the terms in which salary is provided by the foundation.

 Reporting: Grantees are required to submit a final report, which includes a summary (maximum two pages) of scientific accomplishments, as well as an accounting of funds expended for salary replacement, leave-related expenses and indirect costs.
 This report is due within 60 days of the end of the grant period.

-Deadlines: This year’s application deadline is September 30, 2013.
-The selection of new Fellows will be announced by December 31, 2013.
+Deadlines: This year’s application deadline is September 30, 2014.
+Applicants will be notified by December 31, 2014.
 Calls for new applications will be announced annually.

-How to Apply: Applicants may apply through proposalCENTRAL beginning July 1, 2013.
+How to Apply: Applicants may apply through proposalCENTRAL beginning July 1, 2014.
+Please refer to the Application Instructions for further information.
 Please coordinate submission of the proposal with the appropriate officials in accordance with university policies.
 Required components include:

-- A curriculum vitae, not to exceed two pages, which includes Ph.D. year, institution, advisor and positions held.
+- A curriculum vitae (two-page limit) which includes Ph.D. year, institution, advisor and positions held.

 - A list of up to five publications from the past five years and up to five other publications, as well as current or recent (past five years) postdocs and Ph.D. students supervised.

-- A statement, including references and not to exceed two pages, summarizing the applicant’s plans for the entire research leave, including the semesters or quarters of leave to be taken, the start and end dates of the leave, the institution or institutions at which the leave is to be spent and the scientific goals.
+- A statement (two-page limit, plus up to one page for references) summarizing the applicant’s plans for the entire research leave, including the semesters or quarters of leave to be taken, the start and end dates of the leave, the institution or institutions at which the leave is to be spent and the scientific goals.

 - A budget, including a salary computation and a description of how the supplemental funding will be used.